NeilsC/neilsc.github.io/_posts/2022-04-23-restic-rest-server-raspberry-pi.md

 date: 2022-04-23
 tags: docker self-hosting
 ---
-In the ongoing effort to de-Google my life, I've been doing quite a lot of work on my self-hosting setup.
+In the ongoing effort to re-Google my life, I've been doing quite a lot of work on my self-hosting setup.
 So far, I have FileRun (Dropbox replacement), Plex Media Server, and PhotoPrism (Google Photos alternative) up and running.
 All of this is running on a Debian on an old laptop, orchestrated by docker-compose.

 When self-hosting, backups are a huge consideration, and it's important to get it right.
 You have no one else to blame when a hard drive fails and you loose your data.
 When it comes to backups on Linux, I'm really liking [restic](https://restic.readthedocs.io/en/stable/index.html).
 It's easy to install and run, the documentation is great, and it backs up to a wide variety of targets.
 One of these targets is restic's own [REST server](https://restic.readthedocs.io/en/stable/index.html).

 My plan is to run the REST server on a Raspberry Pi, with a 5 TB USB drive attached to store backups locally.
-For offsite backups, I'm testing out [Wasabi](https://wasabi.com/), a cheap S3 compatible storage provider.
+For off-site backups, I'm testing out [Wasabi](https://wasabi.com/), a cheap S3 compatible storage provider.

 On to the fun!